War of the Austrian Succession: Campaign of 1744

 Under the 1743 Treaty of Fontainebleau, Louis XV and his uncle, Philip V of Spain agreed on joint action against Britain.
 This included a proposed invasion of Britain, aimed at restoring the exiled Stuarts.
 Over the winter, 12,000 French troops and transports were assembled at Dunkirk.

 In the February of 1744, the Battle of Toulon, a combined Franco-Spanish fleet fought an indecisive action with a Royal Navy squadron commanded by Thomas Mathews.
 Although Mathews prevented them exiting the Mediterranean and supporting the invasion attempt, he was forced to retreat, which led to his dismissal.
 Success allowed Spain to land troops in Northern Italy, and in April they captured the important port of Villefranche-sur-Mer, then part of Savoy.

-However, storms sank or severely damaged many French ships, while most of Louis' ministers opposed what they considered an expensive and futile diversion of resources.
+However, storms sank or severely damaged many French ships, while most of Louis's ministers opposed what they considered an expensive and futile diversion of resources.
 The invasion was cancelled on 11 March, Louis formally declared war on Britain, and in May, a French army invaded the Austrian Netherlands.
 As in 1744, they were greatly helped by divisions between the Pragmatic Allies, which made it very difficult to formulate a consistent strategy.
 The British and Hanoverians detested each other, Austrian resources were focused on Alsace, while the Dutch were reluctant to declare war, and tried to negotiate a French withdrawal.

 When the latter refused, Isaac Cronström argued seeking battle was the only way to protect the Barrier fortresses.
 However, George Wade, overall commander of Allied forces in Flanders, had strict orders from the British government not to jeopardise his connection to Ostend, or risk British or Hanoverians troops becoming prisoners of war.
 This was because they feared another French-backed Jacobite uprising and wanted to be able to recall their troops if needed.

-As a result, the French made rapid progress, quickly capturing most of the Dutch-held Barrier fortresses along the border, including Menen and Ypres.
-When an Austrian army under Prince Charles of Lorraine invaded Alsace in early June, Louis went on the defensive in the Southern Netherlands, and travelled to Metz to meet this threat.
-In early August, he fell dangerously ill with smallpox, and although he later recovered, his absence temporarily paralysed the French command system.
+As a result, the French made rapid progress, quickly capturing the Dutch-held Barrier fortresses Menen, Ypres, Fort Knokke, and Veurne (Furnes).
+When an Austrian army under Prince Charles of Lorraine invaded Alsace in early June, Louis XV went on the defensive in the Southern Netherlands and travelled to Metz to meet this threat.
+In early August, the French king fell dangerously ill with smallpox, and although he later recovered, his absence temporarily paralysed the French command system.

 With the bulk of the Austrian army occupied in Eastern France, Frederick launched the Second Silesian War on 15 August, and by the end of the month, all 80,000 of his troops were in Bohemia.
 Although Maria Theresa's main objective was to regain Silesia, the speed of the Prussian advance took the Austrians by surprise.
-On 23 August, Prince Charles withdrew from Alsace to defend Bohemia, with little interference from the French due to Louis' illness.
+On 23 August, Prince Charles withdrew from Alsace to defend Bohemia, with little interference from the French due to Louis's illness.